A quick overview of the main components and decisions behind this blog.

 The Astro experience

 Now the groundwork is done, its time to prepare the blog itself.
 My goal is to deliver the blog, and not to go into details of web design or development.
 Thus i chose AstroPaper theme as a starting point.
-It appears to be minimal, thus timeless, but capable theme.
+It appears to be minimal (UI wise), thus timeless, but capable theme.

 My only nit regarding Astro is that the content files are not as decoupled as i envisioned at the start.
 They are stored in the same repo where the rest of the site is.
 Secondly these blogpost files require a metadata header (called frontmatter in Astro) that is specific to this theme, such as: